-As an applicant, you simply need to search the Wanted Credits List for the credit class you own (or propose to create).
-For species credits, enter the species name (common or scientific) of the credits you own (or propose to create) and select the search button.
-For ecosystem credits, enter the four credit class attributes that identify the credits you own (or propose to create):
+As an applicant, you simply need to search the Wanted Credits List for the credit class you own (or expect to create at a proposed site).
+For species credits, enter the species name (common or scientific) of the credits you own and want to sell and select the search button.
+For ecosystem credits, enter all four credit class attributes that identify the credits you own and want to sell: